 Plastic monitoring stations containing a termiticide ‘rod’ (a highly attractive termite food plus slow acting toxicant) are placed in the ground around the property.
 There is no wood for monitoring the termite activity, the stations are ‘AlwaysActive’ so if the termites attack a station the bait gets to work immediately without the need to wait for the pest manager to add bait.
 These monitoring stations need to be inspected every 3 months by pest managers for termite activity, in order to replace any ‘eaten out’ bait stations with new ‘termiticide rods’.

-AllPro Pest Control recommend Sentricon AlwaysActive in situations where a monitoring and baiting system is required.
+AllPro Pest Control recommend using Sentricon AlwaysActive or the Trelona baiting system whenever a termite baiting and monitoring system is required.

 Termite monitoring and baiting systems v termite soil treatments